nhaglind/dotfiles/README.md

 - Zellij
 - Btop
 ### .zshrc and .gemrc
 Shell and RubyGem configurations stored at the root of the repository.
+Those have additional requirements such as bat and eza.
 ## Requirements
 - Neovim >= 0.9.0
 - Git